- As low as $362/Night

 - Condo

 Welcome to your coastal getaway!
-This cavernous first floor two-bedroom, two-bathroom condo offers gorgeous ocean vistas and a calming ambiance.
+This cavernous first floor two-bedroom, two-bathroom condo offers striking ocean vistas and a calming ambiance.
 This open-concept living area features enormous windows that fill the space with natural light, while the full kitchen is equipped with modern appliances, ideal for preparing meals with family and friends.
 Each bedroom features ample closet space and access to a full bathroom, ensuring privacy and convenience.
-Savor the ocean breeze from your private balcony, making this the ideal hideaway for beach lovers.
-Feel comfort and style in this handsome condo, just steps away from the shoreline!
+Appreciate the ocean breeze from your private balcony, making this the ideal hideaway for beach lovers.
+Feel comfort and style in this charming condo, just steps away from the shoreline!

 About the Area